jestemAria/Tyche_Blockchain/README.md

     * - [ ] Change proof-of-work to proof-of-stake.
     * - [ ] Collecting libraries and data for installation guide.
     * - [ ] Write Tyche Whitepaper.
+    * - [ ] Publish Tyche Blockchain in papers and iran blockchain organization.
+    * - [ ] Publish documents and whitepaper in linkedin.
     * - [ ] Collect all documents for Tyche essay.